 Btw, you’ll also love Untermeyer Park and Garden in Yonkers!

-If you say YES to any of the above, then Cold Spring is definitely worth your visit!
+If you said YES to any of the above, then the village of Cold Spring is absolutely worth your visit!
+This cozy little place is packed with outdoor activities and offers such a refreshing contrast to the fast-paced city life.

 How to Spend a Day in Cold Spring